 Phase II builds on experiences from Phase I

 Phase II started in 2014 and will run until 2026, supported by contributions from the UK Department for International Development and the German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety.
 The Facility seeks eligible partners active in low and lower-middle income countries of Africa and Asia.

 Three main changes were made to the Facility

-Support Line 0: A new support line, termed SL 0, has been established to help new fund managers fundraise for and establish new low-carbon private equity or venture capital funds.
+- Support Line 0: A new support line, termed SL 0, has been established to help new fund managers fundraise for and establish new low-carbon private equity or venture capital funds.

-Project development companies: In addition to private equity and venture capital funds, SCAF also can now partner with certain types of project development companies.
+- Project development companies: In addition to private equity and venture capital funds, SCAF can also now partner with certain types of project development companies.

 During its implementation, SCAF has been supported by various multilateral institutions.
 In Phase I, the Asian Development Bank (ADB) was responsible for project implementation in Asia and the African Development Bank (AfDB) acted as partner institution for the Africa window.
-In Phase II, the following institutions have been actively involved in SCAF activities: AfDB, ADB, CDC Group plc, DEG - Deutsche Investitions- und Entwicklungsgesellschaft mbH, European Investment Bank and International Finance Corporation have delegated staff to act as advisors to the program.
+In Phase II, the following institutions have been actively involved in SCAF activities: AfDB, ADB, CDC Group plc, DEG - Deutsche Investitions- und Entwicklungsgesellschaft mbH, European Investment Bank and International Finance Corporation have delegated staff to act as advisors to the programme.